 When the judicial review was announced, we found that it would consider issues related to those we were proposing to investigate.
 We paused looking at these complaints while those issues were being considered by the court.

-Following the High Court ruling, we are now starting to investigate a sample of six complaints about DWP’s communication of changes to women’s state pension age.
+Following the High Court ruling, we are now investigating a sample of six complaints about DWP’s communication of changes to women’s state pension age.
 We have agreed the scope of the investigation with the six sample complainants.
 By law, we investigate in private so we will not be publishing information about the investigation while it is ongoing.

 Recommendations we cannot make